Queries about this page to

 Route description (Supporter's cars / Relay co-ordination)

-View the route on Google Earth (inc. 2007 route)
+View the route on Google Earth

-Note: you need Adobe Acrobat,
+If you need Adobe Acrobat, click this

 button: ![]()